OpenCollarTeam/opencollarteam.github.io/docs/How-To-Update-Your-OpenCollar.md

 * Go to Help / About and Press Update
 * The update will begin.

-**NOTE**: Version 7.4 moved all scripts and contents to the root prim.
-You will not be able to easily roll back this and later versions with an older updater.
-If you think you might want your old version back, save a copy.
+**NOTE**: Since Version 7.4, all scripts and contents are in the root prim.
+When older OC versions are updated, the updater will move contents to root.
+You will not be able to easily roll back to a pre-7.4 version.
+If you think you might want your pre-7.4, multi-scripted-prim version back, save a copy before you update.

 # Building from Scratch